-Term Definition Also known as back payments.
+Term Definition Arrearages Also known as back payments.
 These are late payments for child support that was not paid in the month that it was owed.
-Division of the Department of Economic Security responsible for getting support orders in place and enforcing those orders.
+Division of Child Support Services (DCSS) Division of the Department of Economic Security responsible for getting support orders in place and enforcing those orders.